Skip to main content

 Research Interests

-Currently, Katharine works on various projects, including A Case Finding Approach to Screening for monogenic Diabetes, The Human Disease Ontology, and various student thesis projects.
-Most recently, she was part of a team that received a HRSA sponsored grant and has been working with NYMAC (New York Mid-Atlantic Consortium) to expand the current telegenetics clinical program and also develop a regional telegenetics training site using a combination of web-based and in person training methods.
+Previously, Katharine has worked on a variety of projects, including A Case Finding Approach to Screening for monogenic Diabetes, The Human Disease Ontology, and various student thesis projects.
+She was part of a team that received a HRSA sponsored grant and has been working with NYMAC (New York Mid-Atlantic Consortium) to expand the current telegenetics clinical program and also develop a regional telegenetics training site using a combination of web-based and in person training methods.

 Previously, Katharine was the was the Program Coordinator of the COILS Study (Coordination, Outcomes and Information in Long-term Newborn Screening Follow-Up), which was coordinated through the Office for Genetics and People with Special Health Care Needs in the Prevention and Health Promotion Administration at the Maryland Department of Health and Mental Hygiene.
 This research focused on the assessment of long term follow up of children identified through the Maryland state newborn screening (NBS) program.
 The overarching goal of this pilot study was to create a data set that can be more efficiently collected from pediatric primary care practices in order to answer critical questions about the status of long term NBS follow up for the target population and to demonstrate the feasibility of collecting this data.
 Specifically, we aimed to measure the medical home characteristics of practices currently caring for children identified on NBS, pilot a data collection and analysis tool that will evaluate clinical outcomes for children with the target conditions, determine whether primary care providers have access to and utilize information regarding evidence based treatments for longitudinal care of conditions identified on NBS, and pilot electronic data sharing between the primary care clinician, family, specialist and public health surveillance system.
 We are piloting this study with two NBS populations (those identified as having hearing impairment or sickle cell disease) with the ultimate goal of expanding to all conditions identified on NBS